 Leg swelling, or edema, is often due to a fluid buildup in your lower limbs caused by chronic venous insufficiency.
-If you have leg swelling due to vein disease, Board-Certified Vascular and Interventional Radiologist Vinay Madan, MD, and his team at Center for Varicose Veins in Wilton, Connecticut, can help.
+If you have leg swelling due to vein disease, Board-Certified Vascular and Interventional Radiologist Vinay Madan, MD, and his team at Center for Varicose Veins in Wilton, and Fairfield, Connecticut, can help.
 They provide advanced treatments including VenaSeal™ vein adhesive, ClosureFast™ radiofrequency ablation, endovenous laser ablation, and sclerotherapy to treat the underlying causes of leg swelling.
 Call Center for Varicose Veins today to find out more or use the online form to book an appointment.

 What causes leg swelling?